databio/bdshack19/README.md

 __This year__, we will apply collective skillsets of all attendees towards analyzing __single-cell resolution multi-omic data__, with the aim of producing a __python package__ that will automate aspects of analyzing this increasingly popular data type.

+#### Skills required:
-#### No previous skills are required to attend, but just one of any of the following could be helpful:
+No previous skills are required to attend, but just one of any of the following could be helpful:
  - working knowledge of R or python in data wrangling or package development
  - some experience with statistical or machine learning libraries/packages
  - working knowledge of either cytometry or sequencing data types